Boris Galerkin: Academic life

 Galerkin's first scientific work was published by the institute "Transactions".
 The article was titled "A theory of longitudinal curving and an experience of longitudinal curving theory application to many-storied frames, frames with rigid junctions and frame systems".
 He wrote it while in the "Kresty" prison.
 In the summer of 1909, Boris Grigoryevich went abroad to see constructions and buildings which interested him.
 During the next four years, i.e., before World War I, he and many other institute staff visited Europe to stimulate their scientific interests.
 Galerkin visited Germany, Austria, Switzerland, Belgium, and Sweden.

 Galerkin taught students in the mechanical department structural mechanics, i.e., conducted exercises and designing.
-The lecturer was professor V.L.Kirpichov - a famous scientist in the field of mechanics and the head of the Petersburg Mechanical Scientific School.
+The lecturer was professor V.L.Kirpichov - a scientist in the field of mechanics and the head of the Petersburg Mechanical Scientific School.
 However, most members also worked in the Polytechnical Institute, including Ivan Bubnov, A.N.
 Krylov, I.V.
 Meshcherskiy, and S.P.
 Timoshenko.

 In the autumn of 1911, Galerkin also worked at the Women's Polytechnical Institute.
 In 1913, he worked on the design of the metallic frame for a boiler power plant in St. Petersburg - the first building with metallic frame under big loads in Russia.
 Later it was considered to be one of Europe's unique engineering objects.
 Galerkin regularly published his works in the institutes "Transactions", and since 1915 - also in Engineering News.
 Before 1915, pivot systems were at the center of his scientific interest; later he started researching plates.

 In 1915, Galerkin published an article in which he put forward an idea of an approximate method for differential equations, in particular boundary value problems.
 He applied his method to a big number of pivot and plate analysis problems.
 Sometime before, I.G.Bubnov developed a similar approach for the variational problem solution, which he interpreted as a variant of the Ritz method algorithm.
 The distinguishing features of Galerkin's method were the following: he did not associate the method, developed by him, with any variational problem direct solution, but considered it to be common for solving differential equations.
 He interpreted it, using the probable displacements principle.
 These ideas proved to be very productive, not only in structural mechanics but for mathematical physics at large.

 The Galerkin method (or Bubnov-Galerkin method) with Galerkin's (or "weak") differential equations problem statement form are known all over the world.
 Today, they provide a foundation for algorithms in the fields of mechanics, thermodynamics, electromagnetism, hydrodynamics, and many others.